rishavnandi/ansible_homelab/README.md

 Ansible playbooks to quickly setup a homelab.
 These playbooks are designed to be run on a fresh install of Ubuntu 20.04/22.04 and Debian 11.
 The playbook will update the system, install Docker, and then deploy the Docker containers.

+## Blog post

+I have written a blog post about this repo, you can find it here: [https://www.rishavnandi.com/posts/Ansible_homelab](https://www.rishavnandi.com/posts/Ansible_homelab)

 ## Usage

 - Clone the repo to your local machine